erizov/Professor/semester_2/lecture_10_architectural_patterns/mvvm/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Mvvm to solve a production issue
+10. Design a system that uses Mvvm to tackle a production issue
 11. Create unit tests with 100% code coverage for Mvvm
 12. Write a technical blog post explaining Mvvm to beginners